-Recently when I was travelling in a train I heard an interesting conversation between two people about the importance of saving money and financial planning.
-They were from famous Gujarati communities called as Patel and Vaniya.
+Recently when I was traveling on a train I heard an interesting conversation between two people about the importance of saving money and financial planning.
+They were from famous Gujarati communities called Patel and Vaniya.
 I thought to share this interesting discussion for the benefit of all.
-It was Gujarati conversation I have translated it in English.
+It was a Gujarati conversation I have translated it into English.

-So, let’s take a look at a conversation between two Gujarati’s Patel and Vaniya (Baniya).
+So, let’s take a look at a conversation between two Gujarati Patel and Vaniya (Baniya).

 Vaniya – Hi Mr.Patel How are you?
 I heard you are about to retire, so have you done financial planning for retirement or not?